aam229/inquirer-path/README.md

 ### Debugging

 This project is a real pain to debug.
-Using `console.log` messes up the interface and [Webstorm](https://www.jetbrains.com/webstorm/) does not play nice with user input.
+Using `console.log` messes up the UI (and is often overriden by it) and the [Webstorm](https://www.jetbrains.com/webstorm/) debugger does not play nice with user input.
 The best way I have found so far is to use `console.error` and redirect the error stream to a file.
 I have one terminal in which I run `node yourscript.js 2> debug.txt` and another in which I observe the output using `tail -f debug.txt`.
 I'm definitely opened to better suggestions.